-Mäpuru has a tiny store run co-operatively by the community, Mäpuru Ngatha.
-It contains basic, non-perishable food supplies like tins of flour, baked beans, corned beef, tomato sauce and golden syrup.
-The Secondary students also run a shop, Mäpuru Market, selling other basics to the community, fishing lines, axes, machetes, brake fluid, tin mugs and cooking pots.
+Mäpuru has a tiny store which used to be run co-operatively by the community, Mäpuru Ngatha.
+During 2023 community ceased to run this store.
+The Secondary students have the opportunity to run a shop if their teachers are able to facilitate this.
+It is called Mäpuru Market, selling other basics to the community, fishing lines, axes, machetes, brake fluid, tin mugs and cooking pots.

 Obtaining further goods and food supplies can be tricky, time consuming and expensive.
-It takes 3 hours to drive each way to the nearest shop at Gapuwiyak during the dry season and it costs \$400 each way to fly to Elcho Island to the nearest shop.
+It takes 3 hours to drive each way to the nearest shop at Gapuwiyak during the dry season and it costs \$450 each way to fly to Elcho Island to the nearest shop.
 There are no shopping services, like Coles on-line, that deliver to Mäpuru.

 Once a fortnight, the school purchases fruit from the ALPA store at Galiwin'ku for the students.
 Staff are encouraged to place orders through ALPA for their fresh supplies to arrive on the same charter flight.
-A range of service providers fly in to Mäpuru from Darwin and will transport staff food and supplies.

-Currently both households have vegetable gardens and enjoy making their own bread, yoghurt, being creative with hunting and making something delicious out of what we have left.
+All households have the opportunity to plant vegetable gardens and enjoy making their own bread, yoghurt, being creative with hunting and making something delicious out of what we have left.
 In mid-October we also stock up with our non-perishable food supplies (milk powders etc) and essentials (toilet paper etc) to take us through to the following June, which is when we'll drive back to Darwin to have the school 'troopy' serviced.